Games Done Quick: History

 Due to the COVID-19 pandemic, the Summer 2020 marathon, both 2021 marathons, and the Winter 2022 marathon were held as virtual events.
 In-person attendance returned for SGDQ 2022 under strict social distancing, masking, and vaccine mandate protocol, with all attendees required to have a full series of COVID-19 vaccine and booster dose, while also continuing to intersperse remote runners alongside those present on-stage.
 The Winter AGDQ 2023 event was intended to be an in-person event held in Orlando, Florida, but was moved to a virtual event after controversies due to the Florida state government's stances on LGBT rights and COVID-19 (the state strictly prohibits vaccine mandates).
+Breaking the hotel contract carried significant financial consequences for the organization; GDQ Black In A Flash and events coordinator Vanessa "PleasantlyTwstd" B described it as "a make-or-break deal" that "set back any ambitious expansion because the budget was tight for the next couple of years," while Uyama noted that low attendance driven by Florida's legislation could have caused even greater financial losses had they proceeded, and GDQ director of operations Matt Merkle stated that the organization "was not going to risk attendee lives over money."
 Ahead of the event, Uyama announced that he would be stepping down from his role in GDQ after 13 years "to take care of my health and kind of focus on different activities".
 In February 2023, it was announced he had postponed his departure to cover for his successor's illness.

+Over the course of its early years, GDQ faced criticism for permitting casual bigotry among runners and commentators, and its Twitch chat was largely unmoderated.
+Founder Mike Uyama later acknowledged his own limited awareness during this period, stating: "I didn't really have any knowledge of LGBTQ+ and queer spaces and proper representation...
+I remember it wasn't really until 2012 or 2013 that I even learned properly what a transgender person was."
+From 2016 through 2018, GDQ made a more concerted effort to address these issues.
+GDQ eventually adopted what director of operations Matt Merkle described as a zero-tolerance policy toward harassment, noting: "We decided quite a few years ago that we were going to have a zero-tolerance policy for various types of harassment...
+We had to ban a few people."
+GDQ also expanded its outreach to underrepresented groups through satellite organizations and dedicated programming such as Frame Fatales and its regular Hotfix streams.

+Over time, a cultural tradition has emerged at GDQ events: donors, whose messages are read aloud during speedruns, began regularly signing off with the phrase "trans rights."
+This practice became so established that in-person audiences have come to respond by shouting "trans rights" back in unison, regardless of the time of day during the marathon.

 Speedrunning records have been set at various GDQ marathons in games including Super Mario Galaxy 2, Superman 64 and Tony Hawk's Pro Skater 3.